jtmullen/asc-fsgp-2024-results/scrutineering.md

 <tbody>
   <tr>
     <td><b>Driver Registration</b></td>
     <td>At this station teams register their drivers (and MOV passengers).
-They are checked for a valid license, allowable helmets, safe shoes, and weigh in for ballast.</td>
+They are checked for a valid license, allowable helmets, and safe shoes then weigh in for ballast.</td>
   </tr>
   <tr>
     <td><b>Driver Operations</b></td>